milankrushna/multiple_upload/README.md

-# multiple file upload using jQuery And PHP
+# Multiple file upload using jQuery And PHP

 How to upload multiple files using PHP, jQuery, and AJAX